 - Fort Collins has created a temporary program to expand options for restaurants and bars to operate in outdoor patio settings adjacent to their businesses.

 - The intent of the program is to allow for greater social distancing and safety for bar and restaurant‐goers when public health orders allow restaurants and bars to resume sit‐down service.

-- Final rules and regulations are in development.
-Under this program, Fort Collins would consider allowing businesses to expand existing patio space or establish new outdoor areas, potentially including parking lots, sidewalks, street parking spaces, and possibly closing select streets to expand outdoor operating areas.
+- Under this program, Fort Collins would consider allowing businesses to expand existing patio space or establish new outdoor areas, potentially including parking lots, sidewalks, street parking spaces, and possibly closing select streets to expand outdoor operating areas.
 The City would maintain ADA access at all times.

 Find a list of Frequently Asked Questions (FAQs) here.

 According to Larimer County Health Department’s Emergency Public Health Order restaurants and bars shall cease alcohol beverage sales to consumers for on-premises consumption and for takeout at 11:00 p.m.